 Think of the spine like a cookie ice cream sandwich with the ice cream in-between and a gummy band wrapped around.
-The cookies represent the vertebrae, the ice cream is the disc cushion in between and the gummy band represents the ligament and muscles surrounding the area.
+The cookies represent the vertebrae, the ice cream is the disc cushion in between, and the gummy band represents the area’s ligament and muscles.

 The tighter the gummy band is, the more it compresses the cookies and applies pressure to the ice cream.
-When stretching the gummy band, it loosens the pressure on the cookies and reduces the load/compression of the ice cream.
+When stretching, the gummy band loosens the pressure on the cookies and reduces the load/compression of the ice cream.

-- At the beginning no movements combining bending and twisting.
+- In the beginning, no movements combined bending and twisting.

-Ask your doctor or chiropractor if they can recommend a certified yoga instructor; preferably with 500 hours of instruction.
-Search for small class sizes and a teacher that closely monitors movements and poses closely.
-It is important that the instructor be aware and make gentle adjustments or offer modifications to participants as needed.
+Ask your doctor or chiropractor if they can recommend a certified yoga instructor, preferably with 500 hours of instruction.
+Search for small class sizes and a teacher who closely monitors movements and poses.
+It is important that the instructor be aware and make gentle adjustments or offer modifications to participants.

 Listen to Your Body

 When healing from injury/s, take it slow.
-Listen to your body and let it guide your movements so that it feels safe and comfortable.
+Listen to your body and let it guide your movements to feel safe and comfortable.
 Do not push beyond.
 For most, a beginner or restorative Yoga class is best.
-Ask about modifying the poses so that the bending and twisting combinations/advanced postures are taken out so as not to overload the joints.
+Ask about modifying the poses so that the bending and twisting combinations/advanced postures do not overload the joints.

-Yoga could be an answer to many of the body’s issues, whether dealing with current conditions or just want to stay healthy in a new way check out the basics of yoga.
-Chiropractic coupled with yoga offers great benefits to those dealing with medical conditions or injury.
-Ask your chiropractor for an evaluation, and if adding yoga to your health program will help.
+Yoga could be an answer to many of the body’s tissues.
+Whether dealing with current conditions or just wanting to stay healthy in a new way, check out the basics of yoga.
+Chiropractic coupled with yoga offers great benefits to those dealing with medical conditions or injuries.
+Ask your chiropractor for an evaluation and if adding yoga to your health program will help.

 Chiropractic Massage Therapy

-The information herein on "Yoga That Is Safe for My Spine El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Yoga That Is Safe for My Spine El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.